-The company was confident that it would become an international brand if it launched its smartphones in the Western Europe and the United States.
+The company was confident that it would become an international brand if it launched its smartphones in Western Europe and the United States.

 But unfortunately, Xiaomi failed to enter the global markets mainly because it feared it would become the target of the lawsuits and the major companies like Apple and Samsung would accuse it of copying their hardware.

-A decline in Chinese market:
+A decline in the Chinese market:

 The smartphone users in China have a habit of changing their smartphone brands every now and then.
 As soon as a brand comes with a more affordable smartphone, the Chinese customers quickly move to it.
-That is one of the reasons why Xiaomi had to try very hard to gain the attention of the Chinese clients.
+That is one of the reasons why Xiaomi had to try very hard to gain the attention of Chinese clients.

 According to a report released by research firm IDC, the sales of Xiaomi’s smartphones saw a decline of 40% in China during the second quarter of 2016.

 Despite being the fourth largest smartphone manufacturer in the world, Xiaomi has always been known as an Internet company.
 According to Xiaomi, the “Mi” in its name stands for “mobile internet”.
 In the future, it hopes to become an organization that develops a wide range of products.